 The expert consensus for management of severe neuropathic pain is that it should be treated as early as possible due to its disabling nature and also because at least in the Complex Regional Pain Syndrome I (reflex sympathetic dystrophy) and II (causalgia) tends to worsen if left untreated.
 Pain reported here shares some features to the CRPS type II but it must be confirmed by specialists.
 Currently none of the girls from Carmen de Bolívar has received treatment for their neuropathic pain.

 GENERAL CONCLUSION.
-Nineteen girls and 2 adult women who were vaccinated with the quadrivalent HPV vaccine Gardasil developed adverse reactions consistent in severe neuropathic pain and damage to neural structures as can be deduced by complaints like upper and lower limbs paresis / paresthesia as well as dysautonomia in most of them.
-All symptoms have an organic basis currently ignored by the top national health authority who insists on a psychogenic cause despite the lack of evidence.
+Nineteen girls and 2 adult women who were vaccinated with the quadrivalent HPV vaccine Gardasil developed adverse reactions consistent in severe neuropathic pain and damage to neural structures as can be deduced by complaints like upper and lower limbs paresis / paresthesia as well as dysautonomia.
+All symptoms have an organic basis currently ignored by the top national health authority who insists on a psychogenic cause despite lack of evidence.

 Many thanks to girls and their families who participated voluntarily in this pain & symptom survey.
 Many thanks to the patient who lives in Bogota who shared her photos and case information and also to journalist Mario Lamo for referring her to me.